apache/hawq-docs/tutorial/gettingstarted/introhawqtbls.md

 	``` sql
 	gpadmin=# CREATE SCHEMA retail_demo;
 	```

+	A schema is a namespace for the database.
+It contains named objects like tables, data types, functions, and operators.
+These named objects are accessed by qualifying their name with `schemaname.` (or `retail_demo.` in this exercise) as a prefix.
+You may also set a search path that includes schema name(s).

 7. Use the provided scripts to create tables for, load, and verify the Retail demo data set: